brillout/wildcard-api/docs/readme.template.md

 server.deletePost = async function(){
   // Only admins are allowed to remove a post if( !user.isAdmin ) {
-    // The user is not admin — we abort. return;
+    // The user is not an admin — we abort. return;
   }